EXCLUSIVE-Ukraine nuclear chief: Zaporizhzhia plant does not need Russian fuel | Headlines

 - Ukraine

-The head of Ukraine's state nuclear energy company on Thursday decried as "fake news" Russian assertions that the Russian-controlled Zaporizhzhia nuclear power plant will need Russian fuel.
-Energoatom chief Petro Kotin, speaking in a Reuters interview, said there are fresh fuel supplies in storage at the six-reactor plant, the largest in Europe.
+The head of Ukraine's state nuclear energy firm decried as "fake news" on Thursday Moscow's assertions that the Russian-occupied Zaporizhzhia nuclear power plant would require Russian fuel.
+Energoatom chief Petro Kotin told Reuters in an interview there were two years' worth of fuel supplies stored at the six-reactor plant, which is still operated by Ukrainian staff.

+Kotin also said the staff were facing threats of forced conscription into the Russian military.
+"It is just an unprecedented situation for the... biggest nuclear power plant in Europe," Kotin said in his office, where a large photograph of the plant hangs behind his desk.

-His comments came after an official of Rosenergoatom, Russia's nuclear power operator, was quoted by Russia's TASS state news agency as saying that the Zaporizhzhia plant would be switched to Russian fuel once its reserves are exhausted.
-"There are a lot of rumours and fake statements from Russians, said Kotin.
+He was speaking after an official of Rosenergoatom, Russia's nuclear power operator, was quoted by Russia's TASS state news agency as saying that the plant would be switched to Russian fuel once its reserves are exhausted.
+"There are... fake statements from Russians," Kotin said.
 "All of them are fakes.
 And actually it's not easy to just transfer the fuel loading in Zaporizhzhia from one supplier to another."

 "Just to prepare for this transfer from one supplier to another you need about three years.
 So they (Russia) call tell this fake news," said Kotin.
+Ukraine signed an agreement in June to obtain fuel for its nuclear plants from U.S. company Westinghouse - whose fuel powers four Zaporizhzhia units – and end its reliance on Russian supplies.

-Ukraine and Russia have repeatedly accused each other of shelling the facility, raising fears of a mishap that could release radioactive material.
+All six Zaporizhzhia reactors are now in cold shutdown, thereby extending the lifetime of their fuel and further obviating the need for Russian supplies, Kotin said.
+Ukraine and Russia have accused each other of shelling the facility, raising fears of a disaster that could release radioactive clouds across the region or result in a reactor meltdown.

+Kotin denied Ukraine had shelled the facility.
+At least one Ukrainian staff member has been injured and the facility has suffered damage, including the severing of transmission lines powering reactor cooling systems, the U.N. nuclear watchdog, the International Atomic Energy Agency, has said.
+IAEA monitors have been at the facility since September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)